Improving dental treatment in emergency departments

 Recent hospital discharge data showed that the age group most likely to be seen for a non-traumatic dental visit is the 21-34 age bracket.
 This is the demographic that has the lowest utilization of preventive dental services in the state.
 The need to educate young people about the importance of visiting the dentist remains a priority.

-The Rhode Island Department of Health’s Center for Preventative Services recognizes how a patient’s dental visit within the past year plays a significant role in early detection and management of dental disease.
+The Oral Health Program of the Rhode Island Department of Health (RIDOH) recognizes how a patient’s dental visit within the past year plays a significant role in early detection and management of dental disease.

 Although there were 1,800 Rhode Island Hospital emergency department patients treated on site with definitive treatment last year, with the resources and nearby clinics collaborating, the likelihood of seeing the same patient in the hospital for a dental emergency is declining thanks to emergency department referral programs.
 Young adults, especially in RI, could be better educated to best meet their oral health needs outside of the emergency department.
 A Community Dental Health Coordinator not only educates and informs patients about oral health care needs but could work to address solutions for community- based prevention programs.
 With the collaboration between the hospital and nearby safety net providers, including FQHCs, CHCs, and private practices accepting Medicaid, patients are able to establish a dental home.

-The state of Rhode Island’s Center for Preventative Services Oral Health director, Dr. Samuel Zwetchkenbaum, explained how collaborations with the Oral Health Commission and the Safety Net Work Group in the state are focusing on the ways to remove barriers and improve access to care.
+Dr. Samuel Zwetchkenbaum, dental director at RIDOH, explained how collaborations with the Oral Health Commission and the Safety Net Work Group in the state are focusing on the ways to remove barriers and improve access to care.

 The number and location of the safety net clinics improve outcomes to get people the care they need outside of the hospital.
 Although, recent data share how Rhode Island is one of the better ranked states for oral health, Dr. Zwetchkenbaum explains, “There are disparities in health outcomes regardless of zip code and some neighborhoods within a city are vastly different from their counterparts.
 Many of these issues are socioeconomic based and as the state dental director it is my goal to find solutions for health equity in the state.”